 A general conservatorship in Santa Clarita, California, may be needed if an adult is unable to care for themselves or their finances due to their age or disability.
 A limited conservatorship may be needed when an adult is unable to manage some, but maybe not all, of their daily living.

 The conservatorship process in California is handled through the courts.
 One person (the conservator) is appointed to be the decision-maker and manage the finances of another person (the conservatee).
-When a conservatorship is needed immediately, the court has the ability to grant a temporary conservator and then eventually appoint a general conservator.
+When a conservatorship is needed immediately, the court has the ability to grant a temporary conservator and then eventually appoint a permanent conservator.
 A Santa Clarita conservatorship attorney will be able to handle this entire process for you.

 Various people may petition the courts to act as conservators in California.
 This includes: